 How compound words are processed remains a central question in research on Chinese reading.
-The Chinese Reading Model assumes that all possible words sharing characters are activated during word processing and these activated words compete for a winner [Li, X., & Pollatsek, A. (2020).
-An integrated model of word processing and eye-movement control during Chinese reading.
-Psychological Review, 127(6), 1139-1162].
+The Chinese reading model assumes that all possible words sharing characters are activated during word processing and these activated words compete for a winner (Li & Pollatsek, 2020).
 The present studies aimed to examine whether embedded component words compete with whole compound words in Chinese reading.
 In Study 1, we analyzed two existing lexical decision databases and revealed inhibitory effects of component-word frequency and facilitative effects of character frequency on the first components.
 In Study 2, we conducted two factorial experiments to further examine the effects of first component-word frequency, with character frequencies controlled.
-The results consistently indicated significant inhibitory effects of component-word frequency and compound words are activated and engage in competition during word processing.
+The results consistently indicated significant inhibitory effects of component-word frequency.
+Collectively, these findings support the theoretical proposition that both component words and compound words are activated and engage in competition during word processing.
 This provides a new approach to compound word processing in Chinese reading and a possible solution to mixed results of character frequency effects reported in the literature.